nervosnetwork/ckb-js-vm/docs/security.md

 ### Modification on original QuickJS
-The original version of quickjs is from: https://bellard.org/quickjs/quickjs-2021-03-27.tar.xz
+To facilitate effective auditing, here we list the changes upon original QuickJS.
+The original version of QuickJS is from: https://bellard.org/quickjs/quickjs-2021-03-27.tar.xz

-with following modifications in `quickjs` folder:
+With following modifications in `quickjs` folder:
 1. The qjs.c is rewrote because it becomes a script on CKB
-2. The following files are copied from original quickjs with very small modifications:
+2. The following files are copied from original QuickJS with very small modifications:
     - cutils.c
     - cutils.h
     - libbf.c